cleverhans-lab/cleverhans/examples/adversarial_asr/README.md

 ## Quick Start

-The ASR system that is used in this paper is [Lingvo system](https://github.com/tensorflow/lingvo).
+The automatic speech recognition (ASR) system used in this paper is [Lingvo system](https://github.com/tensorflow/lingvo).

 ```bash
 cd lingvo